dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 arguments is `C<U1 ..
 Uk>`.

-A compile-time error occurs if the invocation passes actual type arguments to both `E` and `C`, `S1 ..
+A compile-time error occurs if the invocation passes actual type arguments to both `E` and `C`, call them `S1 ..
 Ss` and `U1 ..
-Uk`, respectively, unless the instantiated constructor return type of `E` with actual type arguments `S1 ..
+Uk`, respectively, unless the instantiated constructor return type of _D_ with actual type arguments `S1 ..
 Ss` is `C<U1 ..
 Uk>`.
 In this type comparison, top types like `dynamic` and `Object?` are considered different, and no type normalization occurs. *In other words, the types must be identical, not just mutual subtypes.*

 *Note that explicitly resolved invocations of constructors declared in static extensions are an exception in real code, usable in the case where a